 A variety of residence hall laundry rooms now include drying racks for carbon neutral clothes drying!

-- On-Campus Solar Thermal The College has three solar hot water heating installations - North Campus Residence Halls (347 Mbtu/year), Haldeman Pool (7,950 Mbtu/year), and Pendleton Pool (1,143 Mbtu/year).
+- On-Campus Solar Thermal The College has two solar hot water heating installations - North Campus Residence Halls (347 Mbtu/year) and Pendleton Pool (1,143 Mbtu/year).

 - SolTrain This mobile 1kW solar array was built by students, staff, and faculty and can be used to power your event!
 In the past it has powered a fashion show, numerous bands and DJs, and an art exhibit.